kazisean/LibreCall/README.md

 ## 📚 Technical Architecture

-LibreCall leverages modern web technologies to deliver a lightweight yet powerful communication platform:
+LibreCall built on the following technologies to deliver a lightweight yet powerful communication platform:

 - **Frontend**: React with TypeScript.
 - **Build System**: Vite.